Initiate a single payment and retrieve information on the status of the transaction.

 - Select Account

 All payment initiation consents are valid for 90 days.
+Consent can be given using Internet Banking, Mobile Banking app or Access Online.

 The scopes for Payment Initiation cannot be combined with scopes for Account Information.
 See Technical.